OfficeDev/office-scripts-docs/docs/overview/overview.md

 [!INCLUDE [Preview note](../includes/preview-note.md)]

-Office Scripts in Excel on the web lets you automate common tasks.
+Office Scripts in Excel on the web let you automate common tasks.
 You can record your Excel actions with the [Action Recorder](https://aka.ms/makersdogfood), which creates a script.
-You can also create and edit scripts with the [Code Editor](https://aka.ms/makersdogfood).
+You can also create and edit scripts with the Code Editor.
 Scripts can be attached to any workbook you own and shared with colleagues.
-This series of documents teaches you the fundamentals of Office Script coding.
+This series of documents teaches you to use the Code Editor to make your own scripts by learning the fundamentals of Office Scripts.

 > [!NOTE]
 > If you're looking to develop an Office Add-In for Excel, please visit our [quick start](/office/dev/add-ins/quickstarts/excel-quickstart-jquery) or [tutorial](/office/dev/add-ins/tutorials/excel-tutorial).
 Learn more about the differences between Office Scripts and Office Add-ins in [the Differences between Office Scripts and Office Add-ins article](../resources/differences-scripts-add-ins.md).